GavinMilbank/GeorgeMilbank.github.io/content/_index.md

     <img src="img/refining-margins.webp" alt="Trulli" style="width:100%">
 </figure>

 However mis-timing the refining market completely has been good for [Refining NZ]()'s CEO [Naomi James]()' compensation.
 Perhaps the doubling of her salary was reward for writing off the refinery taxpayers paid for to reduce [Channel Infrastructure]() tax liability for years into the future.
-So that's tax eveasion by destroying an irreplaceabale national asset.

 <figure>
     <figcaption align = "center"><b>